- The need for records management

 The link between information rights and information management is recognised by the legislation.
 The government has issued a Records Management Code under the Freedom of Information Act stipulating the policies, procedures and systems which public authorities are expected to have in place to manage their records in accordance with FoI.
 Although it is not legally binding, we are expected to abide by the Code.
 If a public authority conspicuously fails to do so, the Information Commissioner can investigate its practices and can issue a Practice Recommendation specifying what it should do to come up to the standard.
 Further advice on meeting the standards recommended in the Code of Practice on Records Management has been published by the ICO: ICO Guide to Section 46 of FOIA - Records Management

-SOAS's Freedom of Information Policy commits the School to developing a records management programme with the goal of meeting the requirements of the Records Management Code.
-This commitment is reinforced in the School's Records Management Policy.
-The records management programme at SOAS which will include periodic information surveys (roughly every four years) of the School to locate important series of records, gather information about them and use that information to develop records management standards and tools.
+SOAS has developed a Records Management Policy to meet the requirements of the government's code of practice.
+The policy overlays the records management programme at SOAS which will include periodic information surveys (roughly every four years) of the School to locate important series of records, gather information about them and use that information to develop records management standards and tools.
 As training and detailed guidance on records management is developed, it will be placed on the School's Records Management web pages.
-In the interim, this page is designed to supplement these resources by flagging up issues particular to Freedom of Information, Environmental Information and Data Protection which need to be considered when creating and keeping records.
-For the purpose of this guidance, a "record" is any form of recorded information, in whatever format - that is, the type of information which can potentially be the subject of an information request.
+This page will supplement these resources by flagging up issues particular to Freedom of Information, Environmental Information and Data Protection which need to be considered when creating and keeping records.
+For the purpose of this guidance, a "record" is any form of recorded information in any format - that is, the type of information which can potentially be the subject of an information request.

 Remember, above all, that: